folke/lazy.nvim/README.md

   - [ ] semver merging.
 Should check if two or more semver ranges are compatible and calculate the union range
     - default semver merging strategy: if no version matches all, then use highest version?
   - [ ] package meta index (package.lua cache for all packages)
+- [x] status page showing running handlers and cache stats
+- [x] delete lazy keymaps when a plugin loads.
+Reset handlers for a plugin?
+- [x] deal with re-sourcing init.lua.
+Check a global?
 - [x] rename `run` to `build`
 - [x] temp colorscheme
 - [x] allow setting up plugins through config **fooo**